jbarozet/papers/csr1000v-openstack/04-csr1000v-autonomous.md

  transport output ssh
 !
 end
 ```

 <br>

-Deploying CSR1000v in autonomous mode - With a config-drive option to start CSR1000v with an initial configuration (iosxe_config.txt).
+## Instantiating CSR10000v in Autonomous Mode with a Day0 config

-The --config-drive option can be used to specify that the configuration is loaded on the Cisco CSR 1000V when it comes up.
-Set the --config-drive option to “true” and specify the configuration file name.
-The configuration file can either use the “ovf-env.xml” file using the OVF format, or the “iosxe_config.txt” file in which you enter the router configuration to be booted.
+The following example illustrates an instantiation of a CSR1000v in autonomous mode with an initial configuration (iosxe_config.txt).

 ```bash
 # openstack server create --image CSR1000v-17.3.2 \